emard/filament-sensor/README.md

 guide.
 Inserted filament displaces the magnet.

-Sensor is precisely located on the special position in space where magnetic flux has one sign when sensor is empty and opposite sign when sensor is loaded so the sensor reacts reliably reading logical 1 or 0.
+Sensor is precisely located on the special position in space where magnetic flux reverses sign when filament is inserted so the sensor reacts reliably reading logical 1 or 0.
 To invert logic, flip both magnets or flip the sensor.
 Flipping sensor moves triggering point, internal chip is closer to the flat side of the sensor